snuhcs-course/swpp-2025-project-team-11/README.md

 ## Features

-### What's New in Iteration 4
+### What's New in Iteration 5
-- **Addition of tone analysis module**: Analyze and apply the user's writing style based on emails previously sent to the same recipient during email generation
-- **Email composition prompt preview**: Review the prompt currently used by the AI to generate emails
-- **Attachment preview and AI analysis**: In-app attachment preview and AI-driven analysis of attachment contents
-- **Profile information management**: Enter details such as name and affiliation to be utilized in email generation
-- **Email draft saving**
-- **Redo/undo for AI-generated content**
-- **Contact search**
-- **Overall user interface enhancements**
+- **User Language Preference in Profile**: Users can now set their preferred language in their profile.
+All AI-generated mails adapt to the chosen language in default.
+- **Read Status Synchronization**: Email read/unread status now syncs reliably across all devices and sessions.
+- **Attachment Support When Composing Emails**: Users can now attach files directly during email composition.
+Attachments are handled throughout the generation and sending flow.
+- **Email Deletion**: Emails can be deleted directly from the inbox with proper synchronization across the system.
+(It goes to trash page in Gmail)

 ### Previous Iterations
 - **Real-time AI Suggestions**: Live text completion as you type with WebSocket streaming